capactio/capact/docs/development.md

 ### Generate documentation

-For the `ocftool` we are using [Cobra](https://github.com/spf13/cobra) to generate the CLI.
-It supported automated documentation generation.
+For the `ocftool` development we use [Cobra](https://github.com/spf13/cobra) library.
+The documentation for the CLI is generated automatically based on CLI commands code.

-When you update the `ocftool` CLI you have to generate the documentation files.
-To do this, execute:
+To regenerate the documentation for CLI, execute:
 ```bash
 make gen-docs
 ```